-Individual study: Woodland regeneration in relation to cattle and sheep grazing and livestock exclusion in Coed Gorswen NNR, Clwyd, Wales
+Woodland regeneration in relation to grazing and fencing in Coed Gorswen, North Wales

 The UK is one of the least forested countries in Europe.
 Regeneration of native Quercus woodland is being attempted in some areas but natural regeneration is absent or severely deficient in many oak-dominated woodlands.
 Overgrazing by livestock (sheep and cattle) is considered a problem at some sites.
 In this study, seedling regeneration of tree species was studied in a deciduous woodland in fenced and unfenced plots in a nature reserve in North Wales.